Skip to main content

 Nicolas Sykes has worked as a professional performer in the music industry for over ten years.
 He graduated from the University of Nottingham with a Masters Degree in Music in 2012.
 Nicolas has performed internationally in a variety of genres and styles.
 He collaborates regularly with industry professionals such as Richard Armstrong (Music Editor for Film), Tertia May (Artist), Subculture (Music Producer) and Divkid (Modular Synthesis Youtuber).
 Nicolas also enjoys composing and arranging, with several compositions featuring in TV and Film.
 He has also previously worked for Trinity College London and currently works with University of Arts London as a Qualification Developer and Senior External Moderator.

-As a Producer, Artist and Stage Manager, Lewis worked with range of professional musicians including Courtney Pine, Linton Kwesi Johnson, The Buzzocks, Billy Cobham, Martin Simpson, The Proclaimers, New Model Army, The Levellers, Seth Lakeman, Kate Rusby, The Watersons, Billy Bragg and Toumani Diabate.
+Lewis graduated in 2015 with a Distinction in his MSc in Music and Sound Technology.
+He now works as a Producer, Artist and Stage Manager, having worked with range of professional musicians including The Buzzocks, The Proclaimers, and Toumani Diabate.
 Lewis is currently focused on producing his own electronic music which he releases on Spotify and Apple music.

-A majority of students Lewis has taught have progressed to careers in the music industry with artists including: AJMW, While She Sleeps, Skarlett Riot; Composers for Master Chief, Westworld, The First Purge and Snowpiercer; engineers and managers for Wembley SSE Arena, Recording Studio London, Green King Studios, and a range of freelance and community musicians.
+A majority of students Lewis has taught have progressed to careers in the music industry with artists including: While She Sleeps and Skarlett Riot; as well as engineers and managers for Wembley SSE Arena, Recording Studio London, and a range of freelance and community musicians.

 Our Alumni